csbnikhil/math-cheatsheets/six.md

 ## Negative Numbers and Integers

 Where do the negative numbers come from?
-When discussing the closure property, we said that only $\mul$ and $+$ were closed under $W$.
+When discussing the closure property, we said that only $\times$ and $+$ were closed under $W$.
 What happens when we subtract a larger whole number from a smaller whole number?
 We get a new kind of number that would be out of our then Number Line.
 These numbers are called the negative numbers.

 Where do you see negative numbers in reality?